single-spa/standalone-single-spa-webpack-plugin/README.md

 module.exports = {
   devServer: {
-    // Not required, but useful for running webpack-dev-server in SPA mode
+    // Not required, but it's often useful to run webpack-dev-server in SPA mode
     historyApiFallback: true
   },
   plugins: [